 Cash.
 You may be in a stronger position to negotiate a discount on the price of the vehicle if you are a cash buyer.

 Conditional sale.
-Similar to a hire purchase agreement, the vehicle will become yours when all the payments have been made, but there is no final 'option to purchase' payment.
+Similar to a hire purchase agreement, the vehicle will become yours when all the payments have been made; however, there is no final 'option to purchase' payment.

 Personal loan.
 Shop around for the best interest rate over the most appropriate repayment period for you.
 As you are paying for the vehicle outright, it belongs to you straight away.